Odysight.ai Inc. Revenue Disclosure

 Remaining Performance Obligations

-Remaining Performance Obligations (“RPO”) represents contracted revenue that has not yet been recognized, which includes deferred revenue and amounts that are expected to be invoiced and recognized as revenue in future periods.
-As of December 31, 2025, the total RPO amounted to approximately $13.8 million.
-The total RPO amount includes an amount exceeding $10 million related to a long-term purchase order agreement signed in the third quarter of 2024 with a leading international defense contractor.
+Remaining Performance Obligations (“RPO”) represents contracted revenue that has not yet been recognized, which includes deferred revenue and amounts that will be recognized as revenue in future periods.
+As of December 31, 2022, the total RPO amounted to $3,644 thousand, which the Company expects to recognize over the expected manufacturing term of the product under development.

 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS